Monodia3007/JavaSorts/README.md

 ### Core Classes

 - `JavaSortsMain`: This is the main class of the JavaSorts program.
-It initializes a `SortingAlgorithmFactory` to create different sorting algorithm objects, receives the user's input, performs the sorting tasks using multiple algorithms, and logs the results in a database.
+  It initialises a `SortingAlgorithmFactory` to create different sorting algorithm objects, receives the user's input, performs the sorting tasks using multiple algorithms, and logs the results in a database.